16 Milwaukee Nicknames and the Reasons for Them

 The Good Land

-An aerial shot of buildings and skyscrapers with a body of water in the background
+An aerial shot of tall and short buildings, with a body of water in the background

 The Mil is simply a shortened form of Milwaukee